Champaign among 21 counties that would add highway cameras under bill awaiting Pritzker's signature

 The measures — House Bill 260 and House Bill 4481 — were among 80 bills that cleared the General Assembly in the final 24-hour stretch of a legislative session in which Democrats looked to bolster their voting records on crime.

 They expand a pilot program that directs the Illinois Department of Transportation, the Illinois State Police and the Illinois Toll Highway Authority to increase the number of cameras on state roads through funding from the state’s Road Fund.
 The underlying program was launched in 2020 in response to expressway shootings.
-ISP has recorded 580 such shootings since 2019, including 72 this year.
+State police have recorded 580 such shootings since 2019, including 72 this year.

-In February, Pritzker appeared alongside ISP Director Brendan Kelly to publicize more than 20 arrests related to expressway crime due to an increased law enforcement focus.
-But Melaney Arnold, an ISP spokesperson, said this week the department was unable to quantify the number of crimes solved by expressway cameras due to the number of open investigations and pending charges.
+In February, Pritzker appeared alongside state police Director Brendan Kelly to publicize more than 20 arrests related to expressway crime due to an increased law-enforcement focus.
+But Melaney Arnold, a state police spokesperson, said this week the department was unable to quantify the number of crimes solved by expressway cameras due to the number of open investigations and pending charges.

-The bills received the backing of ISP, the state’s attorney general and broad majorities in the legislature.
+The bills received the backing of state police, the Illinois attorney general and broad majorities in the Legislature.

 “Although these tools can provide some public benefit, the risk is that they’re susceptible to abuse and have a chilling effect on public life,” said Sen. Jason Barickman, R-Bloomington.